Scaffolding is an integral part of construction and maintenance work, providing a stable platform for…

-Following on from the previous point, making sure that your fleet is driven efficiently is a great way to reduce your carbon footprint.
-When you work in construction, there is simply no alternative to driving – especially when you’re transporting heavy equipment such as scaffolding.
-Trucks and vans are imperative to companies within the construction industry, however, it’s no secret that transportation is a significant contributor to air pollution and carbon dioxide emissions.
+Following on from the previous point, make sure that your fleet is driven efficiently to reduce your carbon footprint.
+When you work in construction, there is no efficient alternative to driving, especially when you’re transporting heavy equipment such as scaffolding.
+Trucks and vans are imperative to companies within the construction industry, however it’s no secret that transportation is a significant contributor to air pollution and carbon dioxide emissions.

 There are many techniques for driving efficiently, including:

-– Try to maintain a consistent speed
+- Maintain a consistent speed

 - Accelerate gently and avoid sudden jerking movements